-Professor Rory Medcalf has been Head of the National Security College at the Australian National University since January 2015.
-He has led the expansion of the College into policy engagement as well as education, executive development and research.
-His professional background involves more than two decades of experience across diplomacy, intelligence analysis, think tanks and journalism, including a formative role as Director of the International Security Program at the Lowy Institute.
+Professor Rory Medcalf has been Head of the National Security College (NSC) at the Australian National University since January 2015.
+He has led the expansion of the College into policy engagement and futures analysis, as well as executive development, education and research.
+This has positioned the College as ‘more than a think tank’ and a widely-trusted institution bridging academia and government to foster a more inclusive and holistic approach to Australian national security.